kqlqkqlqF/Summary-of-Respondents-for-2022-ACS/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of Chatgpt4.0, the entire chat history is available at other/llm_usage/usage.txt.
+Aspects of the code, abstract, and introduction were written with the help of Chatgpt4.0, the entire chat history is available at other/llm_usage/usage.txt.